CrossNorm and SelfNorm for Generalization under Distribution Shifts: Introduction

 \section{Introduction}

-Normalization methods, e.g., Batch Normalization \cite{ioffe2015batch}, Layer Normalization \cite{ba2016layer}, and Instance Normalization \cite{ulyanov2016instance}, play a pivotal role in training deep neural networks.
-These methods generally try to make training more stable and convergence faster, assuming that training and test data come from the same distribution.
-However, few studies investigate normalization in improving OOD generalization in real-world scenarios.
-For example, image corruptions \cite{hendrycks2019benchmarking}, like snow and blur, can make test data deviate from the clean training distribution.
-This work aims to encourage the interaction between normalization and OOD generalization.
-Specifically, we manipulate feature mean and variance to make models generalize better to out-of-distribution data.
+Normalization methods, e.g., Batch Normalization \cite{ioffe2015batch}, Layer Normalization \cite{ba2016layer}, and Instance Normalization \cite{ulyanov2016instance}, play a pivotal role in training deep neural networks by making training more stable and convergence faster, assuming that training and test data come from the same distribution.
+However, distribution shifts in various real-world scenarios \cite{hendrycks2019benchmarking,richter2016playing,hendrycks2020pretrained} make traditional normalization techniques impractical.
+For instance, a driving scene segmentation model trained on one city usually does not generalize well to another city.
+In this paper, we aim to explore how normalization can improve generalization under distribution shifts.
+Specifically, we tackle the distribution shift problem from two respects: {\it enlarging training distribution} and {\it reducing test distribution}.

-Our inspiration comes from the observation that channel-wise mean and variance of feature maps carry some style information.
-For instance, exchanging the RGB means and variances between two images can transfer style between them, as shown in Figure \ref{fig:toy-examples} (a).
-For many tasks such as CIFAR image classification \cite{krizhevsky2009learning}, the style encoded by channel-wise mean and variance is usually less critical in recognizing the object than other information such as object shape.
-Therefore, we propose CrossNorm which swaps channel-wise mean and variance of feature maps.
-CrossNorm can augment styles in training, making the model more robust to appearance changes.
+First, enlarging the training distribution is not in line with the conventional purpose of normalization which is to stabilize and accelerate training.
+So, can we employ normalization for a different goal--augmenting training data?
+Our inspiration comes from a simple observation that exchanging the RGB mean and variance between two images can transfer style between them, as shown in Figure \ref{fig:toy-examples} (a).
+For many tasks such as CIFAR image classification \cite{krizhevsky2009learning}, style, encoded by channel-wise mean and variance, is usually less critical in recognizing the object than other information, such as object shape.
+Therefore, augmenting style is safe enough that content labels remain unchanged.
+To augment style, we propose CrossNorm, which swaps channel-wise mean and variance of feature maps in training so that the model becomes more robust to changes in appearance.

-Furthermore, given one image in different styles, we can reduce the style discrepancy when adjusting the RGB means and variances properly, as illustrated in Figure \ref{fig:toy-examples} (b).
-Intuitively, the style recalibration can reduce appearance variance, which may be useful in bridging distribution gaps between training and unforeseen testing data.
-To this end, we propose SelfNorm by using attention \cite{hu2018squeeze} to adjust channel-wise mean and variance automatically.
+Even with the augmented training data, a model will still encounter data with unforeseen appearances in deployment.
+Hence, another question comes: how to make normalization reduce test data distribution, i.e., bridging distribution gaps between training and test data?
+Similarly, our method is motivated by an observation illustrated in Figure \ref{fig:toy-examples} (b).
+Given one image in different styles, we can reduce the style discrepancy when adjusting the RGB means and variances properly.
+Intuitively, style recalibration can reduce appearance variance so that training and test data will share more consistent styles.
+To this end, we propose SelfNorm by using attention \cite{hu2018squeeze} to adjust channel-wise mean and variance.